primeau/Larn/README.md

 # python3 -m http.server 8000
 # http://localhost:8000/dist/larn/larn.html
 ```

-## Introduction

-LARN is a dungeon type adventure game similar in concept to HACK, ROGUE
-or MORIA, but with a different feel and winning criteria.

 ## History and Other Information
 Noah Morgan originally created LARN 12.0 and released the UNIX